gap-packages/4ti2gap/README.md

 - matrix is optional as an empty list [], only if lattice basis is given,

-- lattice basis also optional as an empty list [], only if matrix is given, (both matrix and lattice can be given)
+- lattice basis also optional as an empty list [] only if matrix is given,

-- sign constraints of the variables (1 or 0 for non-negative and free variable, resp., optional as an empty list []).
+- sign constraints of the variables (1 or 0 for non-negative and free variable, resp., optional as an empty list [], and the default is all non-negative).

 - weights vector used for truncation (optional as an empty list []).